Check Availability

 • MealsBLD

-After having breakfast at Gorak Shep, you’ll hike to Kala Patthar for 3 hours to witness the golden hue of Everest as it basks in the morning sunrise.
-The most iconic pictures that you might have seen of the Everest Base Camp come From Kala Patthar.
-From the vantage point of this place, you can also see the Base Camp, Lhotse, Nuptse, and Makalu.
+After breakfast at Gorak Shep, you’ll be set on a 3-hour hike to Kala Patthar to witness the golden hue of Everest as it basks in the morning sunrise.
+The most iconic pictures of the Khumbu region come from Kala Patthar.

 After sightseeing, we head to the main attraction of this trek: your overnight sleep in the Everest Base Camp.
-With the proper tent setup, utmost health safety, supplemental oxygen, foods, and warm sleeping bags that we manage for you, you’ll have a sound sleep at the Everest Base Camp..
+With the proper tent setup, utmost health safety, supplemental oxygen, food, and warm sleeping bags that we manage for you, you’ll have a sound sleep at the Everest Base Camp.

 • Max Altitude4,371m/14,340ft